 The purpose of the Special Education Preschool is to offer preschool services to children between the ages of three and five with a documented disability in one of the following categories:

 Traumatic brain injury

-Families that have concerns in one or more of these areas may request preschool assistance by completing a referral form, requesting an evaluation of their child to determine if they qualify for special education preschool services.
+Families that have concerns in one or more of these areas may request preschool assistance by contacting the Office of Special Programs at 740-824-3523.

 All students being evaluated for special education preschool services will be evaluated in the following areas, through the use of standardized testing: